1. Check your baby's weight, length, and head circumference and

 Feeding.
 Newborns should

-be fed when they seem hungry.
-Breastfed infants eat about every 1 to 3 hours,
+be fed whenever they seem hungry.
+Breastfed infants eat about every 1–3

-and formula-fed infants eat about every 2 to 4 hours.
-Your doctor or nurse watch you
+hours, and formula-fed infants eat about every 2–4 hours.
+Your doctor or nurse

-breastfeed and offer help with any problems.
-Burp your baby midway through a feeding
+can watch as you breastfeed and offer help with any problems.
+Burp your baby midway

 Peeing and pooping.
 Newborns should have about six wet diapers